How to Wire a Switched GFCI Outlet: A Step-by-Step Guide

 - Confirm De-energization: Before starting, double-check that you are working on fully de-energizing circuits with a reliable voltage tester.

 - Execute Single-Pole Switch Wiring: Connect the incoming hot (black) wire to one of the brass terminals on the single-pole switch.
-Create a neutral pigtail with the incoming and outgoing white wires.
-Using proper pigtailing wires techniques, do the same for the ground wires, connecting one pigtail to the switch’s green ground screw.
+Create a pigtail for neutrals if you need the neutral to continue through the box—neutrals should remain continuous and not switched.
+Bond all grounds together and attach a pigtail to the switch’s green screw.

 - Run Cable to the GFCI Box: Route a 2-wire-with-ground cable from the switch box to the GFCI outlet box.

 - Connect Switched Hot and Neutral: At the switch, connect the black wire from this new cable to the remaining brass terminal.
 This is your switched hot.
-At the GFCI outlet box, you will now have a switched hot, a neutral, and a ground.
+At the GFCI outlet box, you will now have a switched hot (for LINE hot), a neutral, and a ground.

-- Ensure Grounding Integrity: Connect the ground wires in the outlet box with a pigtail, attaching it to the green ground screw on the GFCI.
+- Ensure Grounding Integrity: Connect the ground wires in the outlet box with a pigtail and attach it to the green ground screw on the GFCI.
 Performing a grounding integrity check is a crucial safety measure.
 For older installations, knowing how to properly ground switches and receptacles is key to maintaining safety.

 - Install and Test: Carefully fold the wires into the box, install the device, and attach the faceplate.
 Restore power at the breaker and test the installation.
 The GFCI outlet should only have power when the switch is in the ON position.
 Test the GFCI’s test and reset buttons to confirm functionality.